-Lithium (LiFePo4) Batteries are a big deal and offer huge benefits for liveaboard off-grid boaters particularly in the winter.
-I work on the systems surrounding them and installing equipment required to fit them.
+Lithium (LiFePo4) batteries are a big deal and offer huge benefits for liveaboard off-grid boaters particularly in the winter.
+I work on the systems surrounding them installing equipment required to fit them.
 It’s quickly become a big part of my work and is something I’m passionate about.

-I’m happy to work with my customer to build a system to their spec, carryout work on specific components of an install or make improvements and additions to a previous installation (such as alternator/charging upgrade or battery monitoring and control).
+I’m happy installing a complete system from scratch, working on specific components of a system, or make improvements and additions to a previously installed system (such as alternator/charging upgrade or battery monitoring and control).

-Having powerful and reliable charging systems is critical – any deficiencies quickly become apparent.
-Many original engine mariniser charging systems don’t adapt well and haven’t been designed with lithium batteries in mind, and I have specific upgrades which transform charging performance for some of the most popular engines:
+Having a powerful and reliable charging system is critical to take full advantage of a lithium setup.
+Any deficiencies quickly become apparent.
+Many original engine mariniser setups don’t adapt well and haven’t been designed with lithium batteries in mind, and I have specific upgrades which transform charging performance for some of the most popular engines:

-- For HMI Isuzu Canaline engines a 175 amp kit with 6PK Poly V crank pulley conversion.
+- For Isuzu Canaline engines a complete kit using a Bosch 200 amp alternator with 6PK Poly V crank pulley conversion.

-- For some Barrus Shire 40 & 45 a 175 amp or 200 amp upgrade with a 6PK poly V crank pulley conversion.
+- For some Barrus Shire 40 & 45 a 200 amp upgrade kit with a 6PK poly V crank pulley conversion.

 - On a new-build it’s well worth selecting an engine carefully even if there’s no plan to install lithium batteries at that stage.
 Some engines are far better suited than others.
 At this point it’s well worth considering a 24 volt or even 48 volt system.

-An External Alternator Regulator such as a Mastervolt Alpha Pro or a Balmar MC-614 are ideal for charging Lithiums.
-I keep both units in stock for a supply and fit basis along with an uprated alternator as part of a package.
+External Alternator Controllers are so useful when charging Lithiums and have many advantages over the well known methods using Victron kit to limit alternator charging.
+I keep both the Balmar MC-614 & Mastervolt Alpha Pro in stock for a supply and fit basis along with an uprated alternator as part of a package.
 You don’t need the expensive Balmar or Mastervolt alternator and in some instances I’d advice against them due to inability to run a freewheel clutch alternator pulley.
 When running a poly-v setup a freewheeling alternator pulley makes for far smoother power transfer and handles large loads so much better than a solid alternator pulley.
-I have brush boxes available for the Iskra alternators on Beta & Engines Plus engines and for the Iskra/Mahle & Bosch alternators that I supply & fit.
+I keep brush boxes for the Iskra alternators on Beta & Engines Plus engines and for the Iskra/Mahle & Bosch alternators that I supply & fit.

-Key points that a Mastervolt & Balmar alternator controllers offer in respect to charging lithium batteries:
+Key points that Mastervolt & Balmar alternator controllers offer in respect to charging lithium batteries:

 - Both have alternator temperature sensing.
 Damage caused by the alternator overheating is a real risk without any temp sensing.
 This is an important point as engine bay air temperatures can become incredibly high particularly in warmer weather and limiting current alone isn’t always enough.

-- Absorption voltage can be adjusted to a safe, conservative level – so you don’t rely on a Battery Monitor or BMS completely disconnecting and disabling charging as is done with other methods.
+- Absorption voltage can be adjusted to a safe, conservative level – so you generally don’t need to rely on a Battery Monitor or BMS completely disconnecting and disabling charging as is done with other methods.